ArtSaver: the macOS Screen Saver for Beautiful Pictures ‒

 http://www.artsaver.de/index.html

-Exporting Photos From the Photos.app
+Exporting Photos from the Photos.app

-If and when exporting your photos from the photos app, so that ArtSaver
+If and when exporting your photos from the Photos app, so that ArtSaver

 can access and display them, I recommend the following settings in the Export dialog: